 Frequently Asked Questions

-Will Cornell Hillel’s offices in Anabel Taylor Hall be open in the fall?
+Will Cornell Hillel’s offices in Anabel Taylor Hall be open in the Spring?

-Cornell University decided to keep Anabel Taylor Hall closed through the Fall Semester.
-All CURW chaplains and affiliated staff were asked to work remotely through at least the end of December 2020.
+Cornell University decided to keep Anabel Taylor Hall closed through the Spring Semester.
+All CURW chaplains and affiliated staff were asked to work remotely through at least the end of May 2021.
 Although the Hillel office at Anabel Taylor Hall will be closed for the coming semester, our team is always available to talk or meet in person off campus.
 Our contact information can be found here.

-Will Base Ithaca be open in the fall?
+Will Base Ithaca be open in the Spring?

 Base Ithaca is a project of Cornell Hillel.
 Base Ithaca Rabbi Hayley Goldstein and Senior Educator Lizzie Sivitz live and program in a private single residence home in the heart of Collegetown.
 Rabbi Hayley and Lizzie are planning a full semester of programs and are always available to talk with you.
 Contact Rabbi Hayley.

-Will Kosher dining be open in the fall?
+Will Kosher dining be open in the Spring?